Subscribe To My Feed

 Again, some of the product from third world countries may have a much stronger smell that won't go away for weeks.

-The source, of this problem, might be from chemicals that wouldn't be lawful for an American manufacturer to use.
+The source of this problem might be from chemicals that wouldn't be lawful for an American manufacturer to use.

 The American manufacturers claim that the smell isn't toxic and that they use no formaldehyde or other toxic chemicals in their processes.

-One way you can help dissipate the smell quicker is to remove the zippered cover, for those mattresses that have this feature.
+One way you can help dissipate the smell quicker is to remove the zippered cover for those mattresses that have this feature.
 Removing the cover will allow the material to breathe.

-Another trick is to walk on the mattress, forcing the air to move from cell to cell, which forces the smell to expel from the mattress quicker.
+Another trick is to walk on the mattress, forcing the air to move from cell to cell, which then forces the smell to expel from the mattress quicker.

-I've personally not noticed a smell with the high quality mattresses made with American foam.
+I've personally not noticed a smell with the high-quality mattresses made with American foam.

-"I've seen visco elastic foam mattresses advertised for a few hundred dollars, why shouldn't I buy one of them?"
+"I've seen visco-elastic foam mattresses advertised for a few hundred dollars.
+Why shouldn't I buy one of them?"

-Really, you can, and should, buy any mattress you want to buy.
+Really, you can and should buy any mattress you want to buy.
 No one should tell you which one is best for you.

-The only thing you should do iseducate yourself before buying.
+The only thing you should do is educate yourself before buying.
 That is the best insurance against an unhappy and costly experience.

 Quality mattresses are manufactured using 5 lb. to 5.9 lb. density foam.
 I recently located a manufacturer who agreed to make a mattress to my specifications at a reasonable price.
 You can check it out at memory foam mattress store, if you like.

 Foams of lesser density might not support your body correctly and will not last as long as the denser foams.
+Also, some of the higher-priced, visco-elastic foam mattresses are being complemented with the addition of a latex layer.

-Adding the latex layer tends to put a little spring back into the mattress, without transferring the motion from a restless sleep partner.
+Adding the latex layer tends to put a little spring back into the mattress without transferring the motion from a restless sleep partner.

-Also, just because the package or advertisement shows a hand print in the visco elastic foam doesn't mean it's temperature sensitive.
+Also, just because the package or advertisement shows a hand print in the visco-elastic foam doesn't mean it's temperature-sensitive.

 Make sure your mattress has these two features of high density and temperature sensitivity and your chances are much better of being happy with your purchase.